ostinelli/syn/README.md

 	Name = any()
 ```

-To know if a process is a member of a PG:
+To know if a process is a member of a group:

 ```erlang
 syn:member(Pid, Name) -> boolean().